 Daily Extremes – Significance of time

-Analyzing at which time daily market extremes are established shows the significance of the first and last hours of market action.
-See how different markets show different behavior and see what can be learned from this analysis.
+Analysing at which time daily market extremes are established shows the significance of the first and last hours of market action.
+See how different markets show different behaviour and see what can be learned from this analysis.

 Probability of Extremes